Bioethics and Public Health Policy- Closed to new applicants

-1) To develop students' ability to recognize and analyze a moral problem in public health practice, research, and health policy; 2) To develop students' ability to further public policy debate concerning moral problems in public health practice, research, and health policy.
+- To develop students' ability to further public policy debate concerning moral problems in public health practice, research, and health policy.

 Course of Study

-Students should check the course catalog to confirm when the course is offered.
+Students should check the course catalog to confirm when the courses are offered.
 The term and time may change from what is listed in the table below and some courses are only offered every other year.
-Students should also check for pre-requisites and if instructor consent is required.
+Students should also check for pre-requisites and whether instructor consent is required.

-Core Courses (7 units required)
+Core Courses (7 credits required)

 Ethical Issues in Health Policy: Public Health and Health Care